 In the United Kingdom, the problem is equally rampant.
 YouGov found that Labour and Liberal Democrat supporters were much more likely to say they would find it harder to be friends with someone who became a UKIP supporter than the other way around.

-Left-wing virtue signalling has led to an utter misunderstanding of political idealism, and a complete crusade against
+Left-wing virtue signalling has led to an utter misunderstanding of political idealism, and a complete crusade against individual freedoms.
+By identifying as the sole beacon of morality, contemporary liberalism now possess a plethora of tyrannical tendencies.

 Fixing the problem